Academic Standard

 Academic Improvement Process (AIP)

-- a group or individual oral presentation that demonstrates competence in the areas tested, (in the form of a rubric for grading),
+• A group or individual oral presentation demonstrating competence in the tested areas (graded using a rubric).

-- the method(s) employed in the AIP will be selected based on the needs of the student and are at the discretion of the course instructor.
+The method(s) employed in the AIP will be selected based on the student’s needs and are at the discretion of the course instructor.

-- TIMING: Except in unusual circumstances, this process must be started and completed within five (5) school days after the grades of the test or assignment have been posted.
+• Except in unusual circumstances, the AIP process must be initiated and completed within five (5) school days after test or assignment grades have been posted.

-- FINAL EXAMS: Final Examinations are not subject to this policy as the material would have been covered in individual modules during the semester.
-However, a student who performs poorly on a cumulative final exam may request a meeting with the course director to review content, but not the exam itself.
+• Final examinations are not subject to this policy, as the material would have been covered in individual modules during the semester.
+However, a student who performs poorly on a cumulative final exam may request a meeting with the course director to review content but not the exam itself.

-- END OF FOURTH SEMESTER: In the event a student has to participate in the AIP process at the end of the fourth semester in the didactic year, he/she may not start their clinical rotations until the course director/instructor determines that the student has sufficient grasp of the tested material.
+• If a student must participate in the AIP process at the end of the fourth semester in the didactic year, they may not begin clinical rotations until the course director or instructor determines that the student has a sufficient grasp of the tested material.

-- APPEALS: Any student who does not agree with the assessment of the course director/instructor during the AIP process may appeal to the Academic Coordinator.
-If the issue cannot then be resolved by the Academic Coordinator, then the Program Director may review the case and issue a final decision.
+• Any student who does not agree with the course director’s or instructor’s assessment during the AIP process may appeal to the Academic Coordinator.
+If the issue remains unresolved, the Program Director may review the case and issue a final decision.

-- COMPLIANCE: Failure to comply with the AIP requirement may be grounds for disciplinary action, up to and including, dismissal from the program.
-Non‐compliance with the AIP process may be documented by the course director and sent to the student’s academic record for consideration by the PA Student Affairs and Progression Committee.
+• Failure to comply with the AIP requirement may result in disciplinary action, up to and including dismissal from the program.
+Non-compliance with the AIP process may be documented by the course director and sent to the student’s academic record for review by the PA Student Affairs and Progression Committee.

 Academic Warning (A3.15c,d)